 Fortunately, hyperemesis gravidarum is not very common, though it does affect up to 60,000 women per year.
 The cause of hyperemesis gravidarum is presumed to be the same as morning sickness: however, the slowing of food digestion caused by progesterone may play a more significant role.

-Perhaps there are other factors that contribute to morning sickness that have not been identified.
+Perhaps other factors contribute to morning sickness that has not been identified.
 For now, the approach to treatment is to prevent nausea and maximize caloric intake.

 What to read next: